ProstaTD: Bridging Surgical Triplet from Classification to Fully Supervised Detection: ProstaTD Dataset

 \subsection{Annotation Design}

-\textbf{Categories Design.} As shown in Fig.~\ref{fig:dataset}, our annotations schema comprises 7 surgical instruments, 10 actions, and 10 targets.
+\textbf{Categories Design.} As shown in Fig.~\ref{fig:mydataset}, our annotation schema comprises 7 surgical instruments, 10 actions, and 10 targets.
 These categories were determined through consensus among ten professional surgeons, with some labels merged to ensure consistency and reduce redundancy.
-For example, ``scissors'' and ``monopolar scissors'' were unified under the label ``scissors'', while ``prograsp'' and another type of ``grasper'' were merged into a single ``grasper'' category.
+For details on how labels were merged, please refer to Appendix~\ref{sec:refinement}.
 For surgical instrument bounding boxes, we adopted a consistent strategy: for instruments with well-defined contours, only the head and joint regions were enclosed, whereas instruments with indistinct boundaries, such as ``aspirator'', were annotated using full-enclosure bounding boxes.
-These annotation rules were consistently applied across all instrument categories.
-Following the practice of CholecT50~\cite{nwoye2021rendezvous}, rare categories were merged with semantically similar labels based on clinical relevance, as agreed upon by professional surgeons.
-In ambiguous scenarios, such as excising prostate regions situated between two anatomical targets, the determination of the correct target was delegated to the five most senior surgeons on our team.
-These cases were resolved via a majority vote.
-Detailed merging rules and bounding box annotation protocols for each category are provided in the supplementary materials.
+These annotation rules were consistently applied across all instrument categories, ensuring uniform quality and reducing ambiguity in model training.